OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 Check that the order matches with the element order defined in the eForms schema.

 ### 2. Check the Annex spreadsheet for Form relevance
-Review the Annex spreadsheet for the related BTs, determining which Forms they are allowed / forbidden / mandatory for.
+Review the Annex spreadsheet for the related BTs **and BGs**, determining which Forms they are allowed / forbidden / mandatory for.
 Document this in a comment in the XSLT file.
 If they are allowed for form 16, proceed with the next steps.

 ### 3. Determine the cardinality(-ies) of the structure
 Examine the documentation for all the related BTs for the structure, reviewing the cardinalities of all the elements involved.
 If the structure is repeated, either for the current BT or for other BTs, check which element which should be repeated by reviewing the documentation and the schema.